 Life cycle costs (or whole of life costs) are the average costs that are required to sustain the service levels over the asset life cycle.
 Life cycle costs include operations and maintenance expenditures and asset consumption (depreciation expense).
-The life cycle cost for the services covered in this AMP is \$14.4 million per year (average operations and maintenance expenditure plus depreciation expense projected over 10 years).
+The life cycle cost for the services covered in this asset management plan is \$23.0 million per year (average operations and maintenance expenditure plus depreciation expense projected over 10 years).

 Life cycle costs can be compared to life cycle expenditure to give an initial indicator of affordability of projected service levels when considered with age profiles.
+Life cycle expenditure includes operations, maintenance and projected capital renewal expenditure.
 Life cycle expenditure will vary depending on the timing of asset renewals.
-The life cycle expenditure over the 10-year planning period is \$11.6 million per year (average operations and maintenance plus capital renewal budgeted expenditure in LTFP over 10 years).
+The life cycle expenditure over the 10-year planning period is \$15.4 million per year (average operations and maintenance plus capital renewal budgeted expenditure over 10 years).

 A shortfall between life cycle cost and life cycle expenditure is the life cycle gap.
-The life cycle gap for services covered by this asset management plan is -\$-2.8 million per year.
+The life cycle gap for services covered by this asset management plan is \$7.6 million per year.

-Life cycle expenditure is 80% of life cycle costs.
+Life cycle expenditure is 67% of life cycle costs.

-The life cycle costs and life cycle expenditure comparison highlights the difference between present expenditures and the forecasted cost of providing the service over the long term.
+The life cycle costs and life cycle expenditure comparison highlights the difference between present outlays and the average cost of providing the service over the long term.
 The cycle expenditure is less than the life cycle cost and as such is probable that rates will need to be increased beyond inflation in the long-term.

-Knowing the extent and timing of any required increase in rates and the service consequences if funding is not available will assist the City in providing services to their community in a financially sustainable manner.
+Knowing the extent and timing of any required increase in rates will assist the City in providing services to the community in a financially sustainable manner.
 This is the purpose of the asset management plans and long term financial plan.